I Want To...

 October: Outline timetable with specific time points for data collection, data analysis and presentation preparation.
 The final proposal must be presented to the residency director for review.

-February: Abstract and registration for Eastern States Residency Conference due
+February: Registration for Eastern States Residency Conference due

-March: Formal project presentation to preceptors, other resident and Pharmacy staff
+March: Formal project presentation to preceptors and Pharmacy staff

 May: Attend the Eastern States Residency Conference